The Atonement is a total commitment (T-2.II.7:1).

 The purpose of the Atonement is to restore everything to you; or rather, to restore it to your awareness.
 You were given everything when you were created, just as everyone was (T-1.IV.3:6-7).

 Of course you can perceive the seams – the tree is not the window which is not the hill which is not the sky.
 But on the other hand, do they not comprise a total image?
 And is the image apart from the seeing of it?
-Where is the distance?
+Where is the distance between seeing and what is seen?
 Where is the difference?

 Thus is the body made a theory of yourself, with no provision made for evidence beyond itself, and no escape within its sight.
 Its course is sure, when seen through its own eyes . . . you cannot conceive of you apart from it (T-24.VII.10:1-2, 4).

-So this is a hint as to what the course is talking about when it says “Atonement is a total commitment.”
+So this is a hint as to what A Course in Miracles is talking about when it says “Atonement is a total commitment.”